-Kaynes' proposal for Rs 3,307 cr semiconductor unit at Sanand gets Govt nod
+Kaynes' proposal for Rs 3,307 cr semiconductor unit at Sanand gets govt nod

 Kaynes said the employability from Kaynes' and other semiconductor-related projects in India needs to be seen in the context of a multiplier impact that semiconductor has as a foundational industry.

-"When we look at employment generation potential of semiconductor plant, we have to think like a steel plant, chemical, plastic plant or refinery...as foundational industry that feeds into many industries," he said.
+"When we look at employment generation potential of a semiconductor plant, we have to think like a steel plant, chemical, plastic plant or refinery...as a foundational industry that feeds into many industries," he said.

 The electronics manufacturing sector alone is growing at nearly 17-18 per cent CAGR, he said, emphasising the sheer demand for chips in India.